pmndrs/xr/docs/API/hooks.useSessionModeSupported.md

 ---

 > [!CAUTION]
-> Deprecated: use useXRSessionModeSupported instead
+> Deprecated: use `useXRSessionModeSupported` instead

 > `const` **useSessionModeSupported**: (`mode`, `onError?`) => `undefined` \| `boolean` = `useXRSessionModeSupported`

-//TODO: Add a real description
+Checks whether a specific XRSessionMode is supported or not

 ## Parameters